sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glusterfs-cli</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GlusterFS CLI
+Short desc    : GlusterFS CLI
 URL          : http://docs.gluster.org/
-Лицензия     : GPLv2 or LGPLv3+
+License      : GPLv2 or LGPLv3+
-Описание     : GlusterFS is a distributed file-system capable of scaling to several
+Descript     : GlusterFS is a distributed file-system capable of scaling to several
              : petabytes.
 It aggregates various storage bricks over TCP/IP interconnect
              : into one large parallel network filesystem.
 GlusterFS is one of the
              : most sophisticated file systems in terms of features and extensibility.